draeder/dht-keyvalue/README.md

 # dht-keyvalue
 Store key-value pairs on the mainline bittorrent DHT network, and retreive/update them by key name.

-## Status
+Most available libraries related to DHT are designed to connect peers together.
+What if you don't want to connect peers together, or you already have peers connected and just want to store arbitrary data in DHT and retrieve it.
+That's where dht-keyvalue comes in. dht-keyvalue allows you to put, get and update key-value pairs by key name on the mainline bittorrent DHT network.

-This is a work in progress, but is minimally viable for use as of this revision.
+A simple browser implementation using an express server backend is available [here](https://github.com/draeder/dht-keyvalue-browser).

-## Notes
+## Status & Notes
-- All datatypes are accepted as keys and values (arrays, objects, integers, functions)
+This is a work in progress, but is viable for use as of this revision.

-- Objects larger than 1000 Bytes will be rejected
+Any datatype can be stored (objects, numbers, functions).
+The maximum record size is 1000 Bytes, larger will be rejected (this is a limitation of the mainline bittorrent DHT).

-- An internal hash table of key names and DHT hash addresses is maintained to allow for key name lookups
+Puts, gets and updates on DHT take some time (seconds).
+If speed is a factor for your application, DHT is probably not right for you.

-- Initial puts on DHT may take some time (seconds)
+An internal hash table of the key names and DHT hash addresses is maintained to allow for key name lookups and updates.
+Presently, that hash table includes the keypair and sequence number needed to make mutable updates to extant records on the DHT.
+A future version will separate the keypair and sequence data.
+That way a clean hash table can be exposed so if it is shared with peers, they can also perform DHT lookups by key without leaking the sensitive data about the records.

-- Updates to existing records on DHT happen faster
+Another consideration for a future version is to provide built in JWT tokens to allow approved peers to make mutable updates to extant DHT objects.

-- Data contained in the record is plain text.
-Anyone with the hash address for the record can retrieve and view the data
+Data put to the DHT is stored in plain text.
+Anyone with the hash address for the record can potentially retrieve and view the data.
+Consider encorporating your own encryption solution on top of dht-kevalue to protect the data, if required.

-- Consider encorporating your own encryption solution on top of dht-kevalue to protect the data
+A future version will allow for expiring (deleting) individual records.

 # Install